 If you are planning to travel from KL to George Town on Penang Island, the Butterworth Ferry Terminal is is just a short walk away from Butterworth Railway Station.

-Trains from KL to Ipoh are plentiful due to the fact that the Electric Trains (ETS) run on this route and all long distance ETS services also stop in Ipoh heading north.
+Trains from KL to Ipoh are plentiful with many Electric Trains (ETS) running on this route, as well as long distance ETS services also stop in Ipoh heading north.

 For ETS train schedules, please see the following pages :

 If you want to travel from KL to Langkawi by train, you can take an ETS service to either Alor Setar (for boats from K. Kedah) or Arau (for boats from K. Perlis).

 The one direct service from KL to Thailand, the daily overnight Intercity Express - KL to Hat Yai train is now cancelled.